pmolodo/ies_angleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 Both of these are create linear relationships between $\theta_{light}$ and
 $\theta_{ies}$, with the exact scaling factor depending on $angleScale$.

-Further, they both have a fixed origin, though the origin varies between the
+Further, they both have a fixed scale-origin, though the origin varies between the
 two:
 - Renderman scale origin: $\theta = \pi$
 - Karma scale origin: $\theta = 0$

-The scaling origin angle matters because, in the common case of a "spotlight" (or any light with a maximum brightness centered in a particular direction), the `ies:angleScale` will behave in a manner artists will likely find intuitive, *if* the ies profile is primarily "aimed" in the direction matching the scale origin.
+In the common case of a "spotlight" (or any light with a maximum brightness centered in a particular direction), the scaling origin direction matters because, if the scaling origin direction aligns with the light's primary axis, `ies:angleScale` will behave in a manner artists will likely find intuitive.

 That is, if we have a spotlight where